devcoditor/EditorX/README.md

           utils/Global
 ```

-To fix it, run `git submodules update --init --recursive` in the main directory.
+To fix it, run `git submodule update --init --recursive` in the main directory.